kad568/NBAStatsPlatform/notes.md

     * async? where is the bottle kneck scrapping or adding to database
         * make a queue, where scrapped data is fed in asap at top, adding to database at bottom
             * python continue? yield from?

+### Further ideas

+* get short chart data
+* forget getting data myself and use https://pypi.org/project/nba-api/ or use both

+### New project ideas

+* AI model that takes camera footage and generates data from it
+    * auto shot chart for normal person to use
+    * auto score board
+    * player stats
+    * tool to adjust ai mistakes
+    * this tool would support college teams to start using data